Farah Khan: Early life and personal life

 Farah Khan was born on 9 January 1965.
 Her father, Kamran Khan, was a stuntman-turned-filmmaker.
 Her mother, Menaka Irani, was the sister of former child actors Honey Irani and Daisy Irani.
 Farah is thus a first cousin of film personalities Farhan Akhtar and Zoya Akhtar (children of Honey Irani).
 She has one brother, Sajid Khan, who is a comedian, actor and film director.

-Farah Khan married Shirish Kunder, the editor of directorial debut Main Hoon Na (2004), on 9 December 2004.
+Farah Khan married Shirish Kunder, the editor of her directorial debut Main Hoon Na (2004), on 9 December 2004.
 They have since worked together on each other's films, such as Jaan-E-Mann (2006), Om Shanti Om (2007), and Tees Maar Khan (2010).
 Khan gave birth to triplets — one son and two daughters — in 2008 through in vitro fertilisation.

 Career

 Choreography career

 Khan was studying sociology in St. Xavier's College, Bombay when the music video of Michael Jackson's "Thriller" was released.
-She was so inspired by the song, that although she hadn't danced before that, it soon became her vocation.
-She learned to dance basically on her own, and set up a dance group.
+According to Khan, she was so inspired by the song, that although she hadn't danced before that, it soon became her vocation.
+She learned to dance on her own, and set up a dance group.
 When the choreographer Saroj Khan walked out of the film Jo Jeeta Wohi Sikandar (1992), Khan took over.
-This was followed by numerous iconic dance numbers over the years.
+This was followed by her role in choreographing numerous iconic dance numbers over the years.
 She met actor Shahrukh Khan on the sets of Kabhi Haan Kabhi Naa (1994) and the two have since become good friends and began their collaborative journey.
 She is the recipient of seven Filmfare Awards for Best Choreography.

 In 2013, she also choreographed "Jumping Jhapak", the official anthem for 2013 Indian Premier League.

 Khan also collaborated on several international projects such as Monsoon Wedding (2001), Bombay Dreams (2002) and Vanity Fair (2004), receiving a nomination for the Tony Award for Best Choreography for Bombay Dreams, alongside Anthony van Laast.
 Khan trained Colombian pop star Shakira for a Bollywood version of her song "Hips Don't Lie" for the MTV Video Music Awards on 31 August 2006.
 Khan has also choreographed Kylie Minogue for the song "Chiggy Wiggy" in the 2009 film Blue.